hleonardoms/hleonardoms/README.md

 # 👋 Hi, I'm Leonardo Martínez
 I'm from Mexico, I have a degree as computer systems engineering and I'm looking for learning every day and improve my skills.
 - ❤ I love work with Android and Web Development.
-- 💻 I'm learning VueJS and Kotlin.
+- 💻 I'm learning Angular and Kotlin.

+### 👾 Technologies that I love to work with.
+- Java
+- Android
+- PHP
+- JavaScript
+- VueJS

 <!---
 hleonardoms/hleonardoms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.